-With all this as a backdrop, I started Elle Turner Creative because I want to help people enhance their daily life through developing a journaling practice that is creative and most importantly FUN.
-None of my content will claim medical benefits because I’m not a medical professional and have no medical background.
+With all this as a backdrop, I started Elle Turner Creative because I want to help people create their personal vision of a successful and fulfilling life and have a positive impact on their world through writing. <Disclaimer> None of my content will claim medical benefits, because I’m not a medical professional and have no medical background.
 In fact, you’ll get sick of me stressing that you should seek qualified advice if you need help and encouraging you not to be shy about doing so.
 If you’ve read my story here, you’ll know I’ve needed anxiety medication to support me following my dad’s sudden and unexpected death in 2017.
-As a result of the medication, I have the energy again to work on my own personal wellbeing practices, of which I find writing and journaling a crucial part.
+As a result of the medication, I have the energy again to work on my own personal success activities , of which I find writing and journaling a crucial part.

 If you'd like to start your own journaling practice then let's keep in touch!
 The best way is to join the email community.
 Find out more below!

 I’m on a mission to help us create a life round what matters to us most, achieve our own personal vision of success and fulfillment and have a positive impact on our world, all while bringing more fun and creativity into our lives.